 - To use Comparative Effectiveness Research strategies to identify the safest, most effective and least costly treatments for injured patients

-- To leverage the strengths of this COE and CHS to attract external funding to support trauma related basic and translational science, clinical research, and population-based/implementation research.
+- To leverage the strengths of this COE and Carolinas HealthCare System to attract external funding to support trauma related basic and translational science, clinical research, and population-based/implementation research.

-The Research Center of Excellence team considers injury research areas with established national funding mechanisms that impact the communities CHS serves.
+The Research Center of Excellence team considers injury research areas with established national funding mechanisms that impact the communities the System serves.
 Initial key topics include: evaluation and treatment of patients with mild or moderate Traumatic Brain Injury (mTBI) and the evaluation and care of the geriatric trauma patient.

 For more information on Carolinas Trauma Network, please call 704-355-2246 or email us.